 Ten Foods You Might Think Are Healthy but Aren’t

-If you exercise, eat healthy, and still gain weight, it might be that even though you think you’re eating healthy, you’re not.
+Maybe healthy eating is the last thing you want to think about as we head into the holidays.
+But if you exercise, eat healthy, and still gain weight, it might be that even though you think you’re eating healthy, you’re not.
 Here’s a list from a celebrity trainer of ten seemingly healthy foods you should stay away from.

 #1.)
 Granola.
 Even if it says something like “organic,” “harvest,” or “natural” on the box, almost all granolas are fattening.
 One small serving can have 420 calories, 10 grams of fat, and 26 grams of sugar.